spikeekips/mitum-doc/readthedocs/docs/network/node-and-group.rst

 ------------------------------------------------------------

 * Basically this member will keep the network going correctly.
-* This member have the right to participate the consensus process.
+* This member has the right to participate the consensus process.

     * Node, not in suffrage group can not participate the consensus process.
 * The new block is established by the agreement of suffrage group.